Discover more from The Fund

-The Fund Spotlight: Tiffany Dufu of The Cru
+The Fund Founder Spotlight Interview: Tiffany Dufu of The Cru

 Welcome to The Founder Spotlight where we highlight the incredible people behind the companies we’ve backed at The Fund.
 This week the spotlight is on Tiffany Dufu, founder and CEO of The Cru, a peer mentorship platform that connects women looking to accelerate their professional and personal goals.